 Health care providers and government agencies can benefit from knowing more about the communities they serve.
 They can address issues unique to low-income patients and other groups with specific needs, improving outcomes and lowering medical costs.
 Using a data-driven approach to public health, they can successfully implement targeted health interventions, while lowering costs.

-Join us for our next Mapchats webinar to learn about how to use data to address health disparities.
 For this Mapchats webinar, we’ll hear from two practitioners and researchers who will talk about ways that they’re using community level data to improve public health: Sarah Dixon from the Iowa Primary Care Association and Amy Carroll-Scott from Drexel University’s Dornsife School of Public Health.

 Sarah Dixon, MPA